-Required for

-some

-1

-SAT or ACT X

-ACT Only

-SAT Only

 C8B Has been removed from the CDS.

-C8C R8C Has been removed from the CDS.
+C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test sco ores for academic a advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-X Yes No

-C8F Latest date by which SAT or ACT so ores must be recei ved for fall-term ad mission 3-Feb
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

--

-C8F If necessary, use this space to clarif (e.g., if tests are recommended for sif tests are not required of some studifferences by academic program, spackground, or if other examinations considered in lieu of the SAT and Al dents due to tudent academic s may be
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

-C8G Please indicate which tests your institut on uses for placeme ent (e.g., state tests) :
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):